 Stafford Bay Route – Inland Track

-The Stafford Bay Route is a beautiful tramping track starting at Jackson Bay, around 30 km from Haast on the West Coast.
+The Stafford Bay Route is a beautiful tramping track starting at Jackson Bay, around 30 km south of Haast on the West Coast.
 It can be walked as an in-and-out, or as a circuit via the inland route plus the coastal route if conditions allow (low tide and calm seas).
 We day-walked the 9.7 km inland route which took 7.5 hours return, including lunch and a mooch around the river mouth at Stafford Bay.

 DOC classify the Stafford Bay Route as an Expert Route/track.
 There is a decent amount of river travel and windfall, following your nose and looking for track markers.
 It is suitable for fit, experienced trampers carrying the appropriate gear and safety precautions.
 The DOC times vary slightly according to whether you read the brochure or signage.